-The date system automatically mails the DFA-FS-24 to the 24-month AG's.
-The form is mailed by the 25th day of the 23rd month of the certification period.
-It must be returned by the 10th day of the 24th month of the certification period.
-The redetermination must be processed within the same timeframes used for a face-to-face redetermination.
+RAPIDS automatically mails the DFA-FS-24 in the 23rd month.
+It must be returned by the 1st business day of the 24th month.
+The redetermination must be processed within the same timeframes used for a 6-month redetermination.
 Changes reported on the DFA-FS-24 are treated as changes reported during the completion of a redetermination.

-The form is considered complete when the form and the Rights and Responsibilities are signed by the client or his representative and must be logged in as complete.
+The form is considered complete when signed by the client or his representative.
+The redetermination is not complete until an interview has been conducted.
 If the completed form is received before the end of the last month of the certification, and requested verification is received by the given due date, the client must receive uninterrupted benefits.

-Failure to return a completed DFA-FS-24 results in case closure.
+Failure to complete a redetermination form and/or interview results in case closure.
 Notice of closure is required but advance notice is not required.